ivan-penchev/penchev-com/_posts/2024-11-02-create-tui-with-go.md

 ## Conclusion

-While the software we created is practiaclly "clonining" [htop](https://htop.dev/), it is non the least impressive what you can do with the available libraries for Go.
+While the software we created is practically 'cloning' [htop](https://htop.dev/), it is nonetheless impressive what you can achieve with the available libraries for Go.

-We managed to build something that can run on any OS and on any terminal.
+We have successfully built a cross-platform TUI that provides real-time system monitoring.
 And it only took an hour to create.

 Keep building, keep coding!

-> The following post has been hugely inspired by [World Cup 2022 CLI Dashboardq](https://github.com/cedricblondeau/world-cup-2022-cli-dashboard/tree/main)
+> The following post has been hugely inspired by [World Cup 2022 CLI Dashboard](https://github.com/cedricblondeau/world-cup-2022-cli-dashboard/tree/main)